1. Can I see information about SOS 2018?

 7. What does it mean to ‘support’ the event – do we have to pay anything?

 Taking part is free.
 You do not have to pay anything, although we welcome donations.
 If you tell us you want to ‘support’ the event, then we would like to include your logo/name on our website – to help encourage others to join in as well.
 We expect that ‘supporters’ will be thinking about what activity or event that they will put on in the next few months.
-You are not committing to anything until you ‘register’ the event from June 7th to July 20th when we will include your agreed event/activity in our programme of events – if you want.
+You are not committing to anything until you ‘register’ the event from June 7th to August 5th 2019 when we will include your agreed event/activity in our printed programme of events – if you want.
 Private events will remain private and if you ask, we will not include them in the brochure.

 8. Who is responsible for health and safety and insurance for the event or activity I run?